 Being administrator/CEO of a hospital has a lot in common with his previous roles at Gundersen, he said.
 “My job is to take care of people who take care of people.”

-►Hone your leadership skills through Viterbo's business and servant leadership graduate degree programs and the Center for Professional Learning and Development, which is offering new training sessions on compression planning and leadership for nonprofit organizations.
+►Hone your leadership skills through Viterbo's business and servant leadership graduate degree programs and the Center for Professional Learning, which is offering new training sessions on compression planning and leadership for nonprofit organizations.